 2.4.6 Maximum input level

 The receiver maximum input level is the maximum power level of the incoming signal, in dBm, present at the input of the receiver for which the error rate criterion (defined at the RX sensitivity section) is met.
-A compliant receiver has a receiver maximum input level of at least –33 dBm for each of the modulation formats that the receiver supports.
+A compliant receiver has a receiver maximum input level at the receive antenna(s) of at least 10 microwatts/cm2 for each of the modulation formats that the receiver supports.

 2.4.7 System characteristics